pets-oss/pets-back/README.md

 Tests run integration tests of the GraphQL service

-To be able to test GraphQL queries, have your node server and database running locally as described in [[A. Run Locally]](#a-run-locally).
+To be able to test GraphQL queries, have your node server and database running locally as described in [[A. Run Locally]](#a.-run-locally).
 Then simply hit `npm test`

 ### C.i.
 Validate data with interfaces